elf4j/elf4j-api/README.md

 ## Conventions, defaults, and implementation notes:

+### Placeholder token

-1. Placeholder token: The empty curly braces token `{}` is chosen to be the placeholder for message arguments.
+The empty curly braces token `{}` is chosen to be the placeholder for message arguments.
 This is by convention, and does not syntactically appear in the API or SPI.
 Both the API user and the SPI provider must honor such convention.

+### Immutability

-2. Immutability: An ELF4J `Logger` instance must be assumed immutable, thus thread-safe, by both the API client and the SPI provider.
+An ELF4J `Logger` instance must be assumed immutable, thus thread-safe, by both the API client and the SPI provider.
 This applies, even and especially, to those instances returned by the fluent-style `Logger.atZzz(...)` methods.

+### Logger name

-3. Logger name: To get an ELF4J `Logger` instance, the API user may supply an associated name or class when calling the `Logger.instance(...)` method.
-However, it is up to the SPI provider how to use the passed-in value.
+To get an ELF4J `Logger` instance, the API user may supply an associated name or class when calling the `Logger.instance(...)` method.
+However, it is up to the SPI provider how to use the passed-in name.
 If the API user ends up passing in `null` or using the no-arg `Logger.instance()` method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.

+### Log level

-4. Log level: If the API user does not set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.
+If the API user does not set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.

 ## Use it...